MikroElektronika/Click_Compass2_AK8963/README.md

 ### General Description

-Flash 2 click is a mikroBUS™ add-on board for adding more Flash Memory to your target board microcontroller.
-It carries Microchip’s SST26VF064B flash-memory module with 64 Mbits capacity.
-It’s a highly reliable module with a specified minimum of 100,000 read and write cycles and with over 100 years of Data Retention.
-For data security, the module features a One-Time Programmable (OTP) 2 KB bit secure ID and a 64 bit unique, factory pre-programmed identifier.
-Additional software security measures include inidividual-block write Protection with permanent lock-down capability.
-Flash 2 click communicates with the target MCU through the mikroBUS™ SPI interface (CS#, SCK, MISO, MOSI) with additional functionality provided by the #HOLD pin (in place of default mikroBUS™ RST pin).
-The board is designed to use a 3.3V power supply.
+Compass 2 click

+Compass 2 click is a mikroBUS add-on board with an AK8963 3-axis electronic compass.
+The high sensitivity sensor is based on the Hall effect.
+The built-in ADC converter can be set up at either 14 or 16 bit resolution, for each of the 3 axes.
+The sensitivity is 0.6µT/LSB typ. at 14-bit, and 0.15µT/LSB at 16-bit.
+Compass 2 click communicates with the target MCU through either through the I2C or SPI interface, with an added INT pin.
+Onboard jumpers enable you to switch between two interfaces.
+The board is designed to use a 3.3 power supply only.

+Applications

+Position detection, navigation and orientation for portable devices.

+Key features

+    AK8963 IC
+    Sensitivity: 0.6µT/LSB typ. at 14-bit, and 0.15µT/LSB at 16-bit
+    SPI or I2C interface
+    3.3V

+Key benefits

+    Selectable interface
+    Configurable ADC resolution
+    Ready-to-use examples save development time
+    Supported in all MikroElektronika compilers

+#title & desc

+Compass 2 click – board with AK8963 3-axis electronic compass | MikroElektronika

+Compass 2 click is a mikroBUS add-on board with an AK8963 3-axis electronic compass.
+The high sensitivity sensor is based on the Hall effect.
+The built-in ADC converter can be set up at either 14 or 16 bit resolution, for each of the 3 axes.
 ---

 ### Example